Warning if renewing or signing a new deal with BT or EE – they're planning inflation-busting price hikes

 - Those who haven't renewed recently AREN'T affected – but many may be able to save anyway.
 If your BT or EE contract started before 1 September 2020 and you haven't renewed, you'll remain on your old terms so won't be hit by this hike.
 However, you may be overpaying if the deal you initially signed up to has elapsed – see out of contract help below.

 - Prices will rise by inflation plus a further 3.9%.
-The increase is based on the previous January's Consumer Prices Index (CPI) measure of inflation.
-We obviously don't know what that figure will be for January 2021 yet – but if, for example, it was 1.5%, bills would rise by 5.4% in March.
+The increase is based on the previous December's Consumer Prices Index (CPI) measure of inflation - announced in January 2021.
+We obviously don't know what that figure will be yet – but if, for example, it was 1.5%, bills would rise by 5.4% in March.

 That means if, for example, you currently pay £40/month, your new bill after the hike would be £42.16/mth – so you would end up paying almost £26 more over a year.